 This research project focuses on the role of the service sector in the process of economic development.
 Services play a large and growing role in both developed and developing countries today.
 The traditional view is that the expansion of service sector is corollary of development; the main driver are manufacturing and agriculture.
-This project intends to study whether technical progress in the service sector is an important determinant of economic growth and of the improvement in the living conditions of millions of people.
-More generally, we would like to quantify the role of service sector growth for the structural transformation and economic development.
+In this project we study whether technical progress in the service sector is an important determinant of economic growth and of the improvement in the living conditions of millions of people.

 India is a case in point.
-India has experienced a significant acceleration of the growth process in the three most recent decades.
-Like in many other countries, the aggregate employment share in agriculture has declined.
-However (different, e.g., form China) there has been no major increase in the employment share of the manufacturing sector.
+India has experienced significant growth in the past decades and, like in many other countries, the aggregate employment share in agriculture has declined.
+However there has been no major increase in the employment share of the manufacturing sector.
 Rather, the lion’s share of the structural transformation has been the growth of the service sector.
-We see also a great variation across Indian districts.
 Is this development process sustainable?
-Why is Indian development so different from China?

 A problem in assessing the role of the service sector in the development process is that directly measuring service productivity is notoriously difficult.
-There are at least three problems.
 First, it is hard to measure the quality of the services provided.
-Second, service inputs are often embedded in final goods (e.g., Apple retail).
-Third, there is a lot of heterogeneity in what is common classified as a service sector.
+Second, there is a lot of heterogeneity in what is common classified as a service sector.
 Think of lawyers vs janitorial services.

 Requisite Skills and Qualifications:

 We invite application from students with a strong background in economics and statistics.
 Skills and interests in data collection and econometric analysis are important.
 Knowledge of Stata and the ability to merge datasets are essential skills (please dwell on this in the application).
 Other quantitative skills (e.g., programming skills) are appreciated but are not essential.
-We expect the students to work in team and assist each other.
-We also expect them to cooperate with senior research assistants based at the different institutions involved in the project.
+We expect the student to work well in a team.